lyswifter/icp-cmds/README.md

 # icp-cmds
-This is for some Internet Computer commands for persistence.
+This is some Internet Computer commands for persistence.